 You should now see both storage disks and their partitions with their correct sizes.
 The disks will be named like vda or vdb and their partitions with the added partition identifier number e.g. vda1 and vdb1.
 Notice that some of the commands below require you to enter the disk name while others use the partitions.

 Set up the partition with a file system type appropriate for your server.
-Ubuntu and other Debian variants should use EXT4 while CentOS 7 hosts might prefer using XFS instead.
+Ubuntu and other Debian variants should use EXT4 while CentOS 7 hosts might be using XFS instead.

 # Creating an EXT4 file system on Debian, Ubuntu or CentOS 6.5 sudo mkfs.ext4 /dev/<partition>